Learning Human-Aligned Representations with Contrastive Learning and Generative Similarity: Experiments

-There is much evidence in psychological research of the human species being uniquely sensitive to abstract geometric regularity \cite{henshilwood2011100,saito2014origin}. \citet{sable2021sensitivity} compared diverse human groups (varying in education, cultural background, and age) to non-human primates on a simple oddball discrimination task.
+{\bf Background:} Psychological research suggests that the human species is uniquely sensitive to abstract shape regularity \citep{henshilwood2011100,saito2014origin}. \citet{sable2021sensitivity} compared diverse human groups (varying in education, cultural background, and age) to non-human primates on a simple oddball discrimination task.
 Participants were shown a set of five reference shapes and one ``oddball'' shape and were prompted to identify the oddball (Figure~\ref{fig:quads}A).
 The reference shapes were generated using basic geometric regularities: parallel lines, equal sides, equal angles, and right angles, which can be specified by a binary vector corresponding to the presence or absence of these specific geometric features.
 There were 11 types of quadrilateral reference shapes with varying geometric regularity, from squares (most regular) to random quadrilaterals containing no parallel lines, right angles, or equal angles/sides (least regular; Figure~\ref{fig:quads}B).
 In each trial, five different versions of the same reference shape (e.g., a square) were shown in different sizes and orientations.
 The oddball shape was a modified version of the reference shape, in which the lower right vertex was moved such that it violated the regularity of the original reference shape (e.g., moving the lower right vertex of a trapezoid such that it no longer has parallel sides).
 Figure~\ref{fig:quads}A shows an example trial.